prachigauriar/Task/README.md

 ## Using Task

 The Task framework makes it easy to express your app’s workflows and manage the various tasks within them.
-There are two types of objects in the Task framework: `TSKTasks` represent the individual steps in a workflow, while `TSKWorkflows` represent the workflows themselves.
+There are two types of objects in the framework: `TSKTasks` represent the individual steps in a workflow, while `TSKWorkflows` represent the workflows themselves.
 Tasks are defined by the work they do and their current state; workflows are defined by the tasks they contain and the relationships between them.
 Tasks are not particularly useful without workflows.

 While `TSKTask` and `TSKWorkflow` seem similar to `NSOperation` and `NSOperationQueue`, they